- 0-60 mph in 3.9 seconds

 The two engine choices in the Z4 let it be enjoyed as a peppy cruiser or a trackable thrill ride.
 The base sDrive30i is powered by a 255-hp 2.0-liter turbo-4 with an 8-speed automatic transmission that generates 295 pound-feet of torque.
 That torque comes on early and maintains from 1,550 rpm to 4,400 rpm.
 Even though there is no manual transmission, the diminutive paddle shifters are a perfect match for the quick shifting 8-speed automatic that provides plenty of passing power and enough pop from a stop to leave traffic behind.
 It hits 60 mph in 5.2 seconds.

-New for 2020, the Z4 M40i hits 60 mph in 3.9 seconds but, starting at $64,695 it costs $14,000 more that the 30i.
+New for 2020, the Z4 M40i hits 60 mph in 3.9 seconds but, starting at $64,695 it costs $14,000 more that the sDrive30i.
 The price of speed is pretty sweet, if you’ve got it.
 The M40i is powered by a 382-hp 3.0-liter turbo-6 with an 8-speed automatic transmission churning 369 lb-ft to the rear wheels.
 Peak torque comes at just 1,600 rpm, so there is plenty of grunt available with the quick-shifting 8-speed.
-It surprises a passenger from a stop, causing him to reach for handles and brace for God.
+It surprises a passenger from a stop, causing him or her to reach for handles and brace for God.
 It lifts off quickly, despite its 3,457-pound curb weight, which is the same as some small crossovers.
 The transmission doesn’t want to be pushed much past 5,000 rpm, and will shift for you if you tempt the redline or put it in manual mode.
 The small, contoured paddle shifters are nearly perfect for a tap in and tap out, even around town.

 In sport mode, the baffles on the Z4 open up from an idle murmur to an impatient grumble.
 Hammer the throttle with the top down and that hunger fills the air, then lay off the gas and the exhaust baffles snap crackle and pop as if it’s telling you it’s hungry for more gas.